Plain Paratha (1 Piece) and Ground Chicken (1 Cup, Cooked)

 How to consume ground chicken, plain paratha without glucose spikes

-Add a side of non-starchy vegetables like spinach, kale, or broccoli to your meal.
-These can help slow down digestion and the absorption of carbohydrates.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers.
+They can slow down the absorption of glucose.

 Include Healthy Fats

-Add a small portion of healthy fats such as avocado, nuts, or seeds to your meal.
-These can help moderate blood sugar levels.
+Add a small amount of healthy fats such as avocado, nuts, or olive oil to your meal.
+This can help stabilize blood sugar levels.

 Stay Hydrated

-Drink water before and during your meal to help manage your blood sugar levels more effectively.
+Drink water before and during your meal to help maintain blood sugar levels.

 Exercise Post-Meal